Blog post

 Team radio is one of the few places where fans get to hear what drivers and engineers are actually saying during a race.
 It is raw, unfiltered, and often reveals the human side of drivers who appear superhuman on track.

 Some radio messages have become iconic precisely because they capture something universal about competition, pressure, and the relationship between a driver and their team.
+The best messages work on multiple levels: they tell you what is happening on track, what is happening inside the cockpit emotionally, and what the power dynamic between driver and team looks like in that moment.

 "Multi 21" — Red Bull, Malaysia 2013